 Fieldwork and Research Opportunities

-Saint Louis University’s location in a vibrant and industry rich city means that faculty members have access to and relationships with industry professionals.
-Parks College provides many opportunities for these professionals to interact with students, sharing their real-world experience, networking and even collaborating on research projects.
+Saint Louis University’s location in a vibrant and industry-rich city means that faculty members have access to and relationships with industry professionals.
+The School of Science and Engineering provides many opportunities for these professionals to interact with students, share their real-world experiences, network and even collaborate on research projects.
 Therefore, students have access not only to top-notch faculty but to the most recent developments in industry.

-The expert faculty of Parks College collaborate with graduate students in groundbreaking research in the following areas:
+The expert faculty of the School of Science and Engineering collaborate with graduate students in groundbreaking research in the following areas:

 - Engineering Education